kasigamin03/Uptime-Discord-Bot/README.md

 # Uptime-Discord-Bot

-*Discord.js v12*

-How to Use
+Discord Uptime Bot

-Download the files and then create a file name .env
+Download/save the files and then create a file name .env

 Then create a file named json.sqlite

-NOTE : You can import this on glitch.com too
+NOTE : You can also import this on glitch.com

 Bot made by 🐰 Bunny 🐰#6229

-any Problem dm 🐰 Bunny 🐰#6229 on discord
+Any Problem dm 🐰 Bunny 🐰#6229 on discord